Lion Schuster

-Lion Schuster (born 9 August 2000) is an Austrian professional footballer who plays as a midfielder for German Regionalliga team Holstein Kiel II.
+Lion Schuster (born 9 August 2000) is an Austrian professional footballer who plays as a midfielder for Verbandsliga Nordbaden team Mühlhausen.

 Club career

 A youth product of Rapid Wien since 2012, Schuster signed a professional contract with the team on 14 August 2020.
 Schuster made his professional debut with Rapid Wien in a 2–1 Austrian Cup loss to FC Red Bull Salzburg on 25 September 2019.

 On 3 August 2023, Schuster signed with German club SV Sandhausen, playing in 3.
 Liga.